ClNo/flask-squirrel/docs/user/erp-demo-project.rst

      "SESSION_COOKIE_SECURE": true
    }

-Place it in the main project directory (see an example structure below):
+Place it in the main project directory (see an example structure below).

+.. note:

+   The keys :code:`static_directory` and :code:`static_url` are optional and are only used for providing the static files of the frontend via Flask as file server. :code:`static_directory` seems to an absolute path otherwise it doesn't work.

 Insert the Test Data
 --------------------